What You Need To Know About The New Manafort And Cohen Court Documents

 So Manafort, in effect, helped Trump's legal team craft its strategy for responding to Mueller's work.
 Those briefings by Manafort's lawyer also appear to have reportedly enabled Manafort to inform Trump's legal team that he hasn't implicated Trump's camp or the president himself.

-Meanwhile, Trump has told reporters that he's holding open the prospect of clemency for people in the Russia investigations, including specifically when he's been asked about Manafort.
+Meanwhile, Trump has told reporters that he's holding open the prospect of clemency for people in the Russia investigations, including specifically when he has been asked about Manafort.

 Mueller's office said in its Friday filing that it has electronic evidence that proves Manafort has been in touch with administration officials or authorized intermediaries to speak on his behalf.